1.0 Introduction

 Creating an AWS IAM Role that Snowflake will assume for execution.

-Deploying the proxy service on a demo stage and note the public or private URI:
+Deploying the proxy service on a demo stage and noting the public or private URI:

 https://<<XYZ.execute-api.us-east-2>>.amazonaws.com/<<DEMO_STAGE>>/